 NOTE: If drain valve is plugged, release all air pressure.
 The valve can then be removed, cleaned, then reinstalled.

-- Protect the electrical cord and air hose from damage (such as being stepped on or run over).
-Wind them loosely around the compressor handle. - 9.
+Protect the electrical cord and air hose from damage (such as being stepped on or run over).
+Wind them loosely around the compressor handle (If so equipped).

 Store the air compressor in a clean and dry location.